madfam-io/plinto/docs/enterprise/zero-trust-architecture.md

 ## Overview

-Plinto's Zero-Trust architecture implements continuous verification and adaptive authentication, ensuring that no user, device, or network is inherently trusted.
+Janua's Zero-Trust architecture implements continuous verification and adaptive authentication, ensuring that no user, device, or network is inherently trusted.
 Every access request is evaluated based on real-time context and risk assessment.

 ## Core Principles